Mano-08/Mano-08/README.md

 ## An aspiring Full Stack developer

-- 🏗 I’m currently working on a mini-project in JavaScript
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Web Design
 - 📫 I'm pretty active on <a href="https://twitter.com/mano__08">Twitter</a>, DMs are open :)